Graphight/VS-PatternBuilder/README.md

 For more information look at the [ROADMAP.md](documentation/ROADMAP.md)

 > [!CAUTION]
+> The terrain following feature is quite janky.
-> Running down slopes will skip placements, it is better to walk
+> Moving quickly down slopes while trying to place adaptive roads will skip placements, it is better to walk slowly.
+> If you have not set `TransitionLayers` then it will still try to fold around terrain but transitions will be sharp.

 ---